FRITZ!Box 6820 LTE – Service - Knowledge Base

 By default, the FRITZ!Box's firewall blocks all incoming connections from the internet.
 If some of the internet applications (for example chat software, online games, file-sharing software) you use require port sharings for incoming connections from the internet, then you can configure the FRITZ!Box so that the network device on which the internet application is running can set up the necessary port sharing settings by itself if required.

-The port sharings are only valid for the period of time during which the application requires them, and then the FRITZ!Box closes them again.
+The port sharings are only valid for the period of time during which the application requires them, and then the FRITZ!Box disables them again.

 Requirements / Restrictions